Facts about Harry Blackstone, Sr.

 A contemporary and sometime rival of Harry Houdini, Blackstone’s more famous tricks included escapes, a “dancing” handkerchief, a disappearing bird cage and a lady sawed in half.

-Blackstone’s son went on to be a famous magician, Harry Blackstone, Jr.
+Blackstone’s son, Harry Blackstone, Jr., went on to be a famous magician in his own right.